HeroHunterIguess/calculator/README.md

+# Postfix rust calculator

-this calculator is litearlly just a tui calculator written in rust that uses postfix notation
+This is just a simple calculator using postfix notation, written in rust This works for any of the 4 basic math operations (+,-,*,/).

-i have a basic alias setup in my shell so i can just run 'calc' and it runs this program
+The way I personally use this is an alias setup in my shell to run this.